 Cornell University Emergency Mass Notification Systems

 Cornell University is committed to protecting the health and safety of its students, faculty and staff.
 Emergency procedures are in place that allow us to quickly notify authorities and the campus population when an emergency situation is underway and then provide instructions on how to respond.
-These communications are carried out through the use of e-mail, SMS (text messaging) and voice messaging, CU VIew digital screens and sirens/public address systems.
+These communications are issued with the use of e-mail, SMS (text messaging) and voice messaging, CU View digital screens and sirens/public address systems.